 When you start your content writing research and move from one expert opinion to another and pore over the existing blog posts, articles and other written material on a particular topic, what’s not there yet will automatically become evident.

 Picture this situation: You’re sitting in the interviewer’s room and the interviewer throws at you this common question: “Tell me something about yourself”.
 And your reply is something like this: “Well, you have pretty much everything about my academic background, work experiences and skills in my resume.
 Let me tell you something which is not there!”
 This is a kind of response which would most likely brighten up every interviewer’s face with curiosity.
-He would be keen to know what you have to say next.
+He would then be keen to know what you have to say next.
 This is your opportunity to impress.
-Just be relevant.
+You just have to be relevant.

 Discovering what people are not saying or thinking gives you an excellent opportunity to create unique content.

 No one controls the internet.
 Anybody from any corner of the world can write something and put it on the web.
 This has led to a lot of misleading information and suspicion among online readers.
 But as the digital world matures, people are sharpening their search skills and learning multiple ways to verify content for authenticity.

 Suppose, someone’s looking for exercises to help their lower back pain.
 Will it be easy for them to immediately land on a website which recommends a couple of exercises for the same and start following the tips the next minute?
 There are both good exercises and bad exercises.
 Since the cause and intensity of back pain varies, the same exercise may benefit some and harm others .
 In the same way, information on the web could easily mislead people in many other areas – unless the website they’re using is a well-known and credible resource.

 Here again, research comes to your rescue.